Keszthely, Hungary Guide

 Day Trips

-45 minutes by car or bus One of Hungary's oldest cities, Székesfehérvár was once the royal capital.
-Explore the historic city center, visit the ruins of the medieval basilica where Hungarian kings were crowned, and learn about the city's rich history at the King Stephen Museum.
-It's a great option for history buffs.
+2 hours by car One of Hungary's oldest cities, Székesfehérvár was once the capital of the country.
+Explore the historic city center, visit the ruins of the medieval basilica, and learn about the city's rich history.

-1 hour 30 minutes by car or bus Just a stone's throw from Keszthely, Hévíz is world-renowned for its thermal lake, the largest biologically active natural thermal lake in the world.
-Spend the day soaking in the mineral-rich waters, believed to have therapeutic properties for various ailments.
-The town itself is charming, with parks, restaurants, and shops catering to visitors seeking relaxation and wellness.
+2 hours 30 minutes by car Just a short hop from Keszthely, Hévíz is famous for its thermal lake, the largest biologically active natural thermal lake in the world.
+Enjoy a relaxing soak in the mineral-rich waters, believed to have therapeutic properties.
+The town itself is charming, with parks, restaurants, and shops catering to visitors seeking wellness and relaxation.

 Travel Time